Government Property Awards 2025

 • Demonstrated commitment to high‑quality design and beautiful places

-• Showcase built-in flexibility to adapt the estate to changing service models along with greater emphasis
+• Showcase built-in flexibility to adapt the estate to changing service models along with greater emphasis on colocation and multiple occupancy of buildings.

 Health & Safety – For the H&S team or individual H&S professional who has achieved significant change and improvement of Health and Safety management within their organisations.
 Recognises commitment to exemplary health, safety and wellbeing management in the Government Estate.